Assembly to vote on GOP-authored bills expanding gun rights

 Associated Press

 MADISON, Wis.
-(AP) — The state Assembly is set to vote on a package of Republican-authored bills that would dramatically expand gun rights in Wisconsin.
+(AP) — The state Assembly is set to vote on a package of Republican-authored bills that would dramatically expand gun rights in Wisconsin, even though Democratic Gov. Tony Evers almost certainly will veto all of them.
 The proposals would allow people with concealed carry licenses to go armed on school grounds and in churches on private school grounds; lower the minimum age for obtaining a concealed carry license from 21 to 18; and allow anyone with a concealed carry license from any state to go armed in Wisconsin.
-Right now only people with a license from a state that conducts background checks on license applicants can carry concealed in Wisconsin.
-The Assembly is set to vote on the proposals during a floor session scheduled to begin Thursday morning.
+The Assembly was set to vote on the proposals during a floor session Thursday.
 Approval sends the bills to the Senate.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.